sunel/eav/README.md

 $ php artisan eav:make:model [entity_class_name] -e [entity_code]
 ```

 The above command will create entity model file for the given entity code.
-This model is just a eloquent model with additional functions to support EAV.
+This is just a eloquent model with additional logics to support EAV.

 ### Attribute